wp-slimstat/wp-slimstat/readme.txt

 * [Fix] Quotes in post titles were being escaped twice (better safe than sorry, right? thank you, Victor).
 * [Fix] Bug affecting the Export to Excel add-on.

-== Special Thanks To ==

-* [Vitaly](http://www.visbiz.org/), who volunteers quite a lot of time for QA, testing, and for his Russian localization.
-* Davide Tomasello, who provided great feedback and plenty of ideas to take this plugin to the next level.

 == Supporters ==
 Slimstat is an Open Source project, dependent in large parts on donations.
 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who want to donate money - be it once, be it regularly, be it a small or a big amount.
 Everything is set up for an easy donation process.